How formation time-scales affect the period dependence of the transition between rocky super-Earths and gaseous sub-Neptunes and implications for $\eta_\oplus$: Scenario 1: Rocky Planets as the Stripped Cores of Hot Neptunes

 \subsection{Evaporation Model}

-In order to make predictions for the impact of photo-evaporation on the rocky to non-rocky transition we use of the planet evolution model described in \ct{Lopez2016}. \ct{Lopez2014} and \ct{Lopez2016} describe this model in great detail, however, for the benefit of the reader we briefly summarize the key features here.
+In order to make predictions for the impact of photo-evaporation on the rocky to non-rocky transition we use of the planet evolution model described in \ct{Lopez2016}. \ct{Lopez2014} and \ct{Lopez2016} describe this model in greater detail, however, for the benefit of the reader we briefly summarize the key features here.
 The evolution model consists of two main components.
 The first is an interior structure and thermal evolution model, which computes hydrostatic structure models for planets with gaseous envelopes atop rocky cores and then evolves them in time as a planet cools and contracts after formation \cp{Lopez2012,Lopez2014}.
 This allows us to predict planetary radii as a function of a planet's core mass, envelope mass, irradiation, and age.
-The models presented here are for solar-composition H/He envelopes atop Earth-like rocky cores around Sun-like stars.
+The models presented here are computed for solar-composition H/He envelopes atop Earth-like rocky cores with 1/3 of their mass in and iron core and 2/3 in a silicate mantle orbiting Sun-like stars.
+We have made one small modification to the structure model from previous publications, to maintain consistency with the later discussion we now use the core mass-radius relationship from \ct{Zeng2016}.
 This thermal evolution model is then coupled to a parameterized photo-evaporation model as described in \ct{Lopez2012} and \ct{Lopez2013}, which allows us to predict how the envelope mass and therefore radius change as a planet loses mass to XUV-driven photo-evaporation.
 Here we use the modified mass-loss prescription described in \ct{Lopez2016}, which accounts for the impact of radiation-recombination limited cooling \cp{Murray-Clay2009} for the most extremely irradiated planets.
 Specifically, we compute the overall mass loss rate by taking the minimum of the energy-limited mass loss rate using the formalism of \ct{Erkaev2007}, which is applicable for planets receiving XUV fluxes higher than Earth today, and the radiation-recombination limited rate, which is appropriate for more irradiated planets, following the formalism of \ct{Murray-Clay2009} and \ct{Chen2016}.
 These two rates are described by equations (\ref{eleq}) and (\ref{rrtotaleq})